starfish01/logit/README.md

 Helpful application for logging time

 TODO
-- Add add activity functionality route
+- Add Tagging to create activity
-- Add Tagging DB (Tag name, id, user id) User can have many, Activity can have one tag
-- Add tagging functionality to group
+- Tags should belong to a user